 The lighthouse isn’t so pretty to look at, but the coastline by which it sits sure is!
 Pack a picnic or a take a dip; you won’t regret either option.

 There is no doubt that Umag has a rich history, but it also has a lot of natural beauty to explore, and the Sipar Promontory is certainly one of those areas.

-At low tide you will come across a series of stones which seem to rise majestically from the sea; these stones are the remains of the castle of Sipar, which was built way back in the 5th century.
-The town around this natural site is also full of remains from houses, villas, and mosaics, dating back to Constantine.
-The town was plundered by pirates in 876 and completely destroyed.
+At low tide, you will come across a series of stones that seem to rise majestically from the sea; these stones are the remains of the castle of Sipar, which was built way back in the 5th century.
+The town around this natural site is also full of remains from houses, villas, and mosaics dating back to Constantine.
+The town was plundered by pirates in 876 and destroyed.

-There are regular vineyard tours, and regular tasting session too – enjoy the countryside, learn about the process of making the famous wines of the region, such as Malvasia and Teran varieties, and then taste them for yourself.
+There are regular vineyard tours and regular tasting sessions, too – enjoy the countryside, learn about the process of making the famous wines of the region, such as Malvasia and Teran varieties, and then taste them for yourself.

 Cycle the Parenzana

 This route was once a railway line that connected 33 different locations between Istria, Trieste, and Poreč.
 In the early 1900s, the railway closed after only being in operation for 33 years.
 However, it has certainly left its mark on the region and today is known for something else.
 Cyclists have become enamored with the old railway line and follow parts of it as a guide for their biking trail.

 Located just off the Istrian Peninsula, though not in Umag, if you are driving to or from Umag via Pula, it’s a great chance to see these islands.
 You will find the 14 beautiful islands of Brijuni, which are one of Croatia’s National Parks.
 Floating within the glittering Adriatic, Veli Brijun is the largest island, and here you can go on walking tours, checking out the beautiful flora and fauna, as well as the wildlife which calls this region home.

 The history here is also plentiful, with Roman Villas and dinosaur relics.